 Garage floor carpeting options

-Installation of the carpet requires you to glue it down to the concrete.
+Proper installation of the carpet requires that you glue it down to the concrete.
 You cannot just tape down the edges like some manufacturers suggest.
 The forces created from parking your vehicle or turning the wheels on the carpet will cause it to buckle and pull up the edges if you do not glue it down.
-Fortunately it’s not too difficult to do and can be accomplished as a DIY project in a weekend or less.
+Fortunately, it’s not too difficult to do and can be accomplished as a DIY project in a weekend or less.

 A vacuum is all that is required for standard cleaning maintenance.
-A tougher stain such as oil needs to be cleaned with warm household dish detergent and a soft brush.
+Tougher spills and stains such as oil needs to be cleaned with a warm household dish detergent and a soft brush.
 Do not use harsh chemicals because it can cause the backing of the carpet to deteriorate.

 Pros and Cons of garage floor carpeting

 If you like to tackle larger projects in the garage such as wood working, car repairs and maintenance, metal shop projects and etc., you most likely should look for a different flooring choice.
-Wood chips and metal shaving are much more difficult to remove from carpet.
-Repeated exposure to automotive chemicals can slowly cause deterioration of the backing of the carpet as well as the glue.
+Wood chips and metal shaving are much more difficult to remove from carpet as well.
+Also, repeated exposure to automotive chemicals can slowly cause deterioration of the backing of the carpet.